Safravo Logosafravo.com

 cloudflared tunnel --url http://localhost:3000

-Cloudflare Tunnel is free and provides a stable URL that persists across restarts, making it a good alternative to ngrok for local development.
+Cloudflare Tunnel is free and provides a stable URL that persists across restarts, making it a better choice than ngrok free tier for local development.

 Deduplication

 Safravo may deliver the same event more than once during retries.
-Use the X-Safravo-Delivery header as an idempotency key to avoid processing duplicates.
+Use the X-Safravo-Delivery header as an idempotency key:

 const deliveryId = req.headers['x-safravo-delivery'];